Convert Images to PDF

 Insurance claims

-Submit damage photos or supporting evidence as a single document rather than individual image attachments.
+Submit damage photos and evidence together as a single PDF document.

 Choosing the right page size

-A4 is the standard paper size outside North America.
-Use this when the PDF will be printed or submitted to a system that expects a standard document format.
+A4 is the standard size used in most countries outside North America.
+Use this when the PDF will be printed or submitted to systems expecting a standard document format.

-Letter is the standard in the United States and Canada.
-Use it for US-based submissions and printing.
+Letter is the standard paper size in the United States and Canada.

-This tool uses pdf-lib, a JavaScript library that assembles PDF documents entirely in memory in your browser.
-No file is sent to any server.
-You can disconnect from the internet after the page loads and it still works.
+This tool uses pdf-lib, a JavaScript library that builds the PDF entirely in your browser.
+No files are sent to any server.
+You can even disconnect from the internet after the page loads and the converter still works.

 Frequently asked questions

-Can I convert JPG and PNG images to PDF together?
+Can I combine JPG and PNG images in the same PDF?

-How many images can I combine into one PDF?
+How many images can I add to one PDF?

 Yes.
-Drag rows by the handle on the left to reorder them, or use the up and down arrows.
-The page number shown in the list is the order they will appear in the final PDF.
+Drag the rows using the handle on the left or use the up and down arrows to reorder pages before creating the PDF.

-Why would I want images in a PDF instead of individual files?
+Why convert images to PDF instead of sending separate files?